LKilian1/Embedded_Systems/README.md

 Includes detailed information on the workstation setup, interface functions, sensor configuration registers, and a low-level function for register configuration.

 ### References
-Refer to Embedded_Systems_new.pdf for a comprehensive literature review and appendix material.
+Refer to ES_Leo_kilian.pdf for a comprehensive literature review and appendix material.